 There are lots of other ways your board members can help with fund development.
 They can throw small meet-and-greets with alumni, school families, and other prospective donors.
 They can make thank you calls, write notes to donors, and attend cultivation events.
-They can go to networking events, track down silent auction items, and contact local businesses for event sponsorships.
+They can go to networking events, track down silent auction items, create personal fundraising pages for a peer-to-peer campaign, and contact local businesses for event sponsorships.
 Be creative – give your board members a list of ways they can help, then ask them to select 2 or 3 ways to get involved with fundraising over the coming year.

 #3: Run a Board Giving Campaign Every Year.